GabrielVDN/tkinter-stock-tracker/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-Do it all in the folder of stock-tracker

 ### Prerequisites